codeforlansing/cityzen-server/.github/CONTRIBUTING.md

 To get the code from GitHub, you will need to install [`git`](https://git-scm.com/downloads) on your computer and then use `git clone` to download the project to your computer.
 If you are new to git, you might look at:
-  - JLord's [git-it](https://github.com/jlord/git-it-electron) gamified learning method
+  - Jessica Lord's [git-it](https://github.com/jlord/git-it-electron) gamified learning application
   - Coursera's video course [Introduction to git and github](https://www.coursera.org/learn/introduction-git-github)
   - Flatiron School's blog post [intro to git](https://flatironschool.com/blog/an-introduction-to-git)